10 celebrities who have donned the badge and uniform

 2. Shaquille O’Neal

 The 7-foot-1-inch sports legend has much more than four NBA championships to be proud of.
-In addition to being a vocal supporter of LE, Shaq is also a deputy marshal in Lafayette, Louisiana, a sheriff’s deputy in Clayton County, Georgia, and a reserve officer in California, Florida and Arizona.
+In addition to being a vocal supporter of LE, has been sworn in as a deputy marshal in Lafayette, Louisiana, a sheriff’s deputy in Clayton County, Georgia, and a reserve officer in California, Florida and Arizona.
+He was recently sworn in as an honorary deputy at St. Martin Parish Sheriff's in Baton Rouge, Louisiana.

 “He loves the police.
 He loves to support the police,” Clerk of Court Louis Perret told the Daily Advertiser during a swearing-in ceremony in Lafayette.